skylantix/Website/skylantix_philosophy.md

 - Additional offerings such as hosted Bitwarden, Firefly (for fincances), an @mail.skylantix.com email with 20GB of storage (so it's a drop in replacment for Google workspace), a Mattermost account, and Gitea for projects.
 - We will also offer hosting for user's personal projects such as Django and whatnot at a later date.
 - Personalized support via Mattermost or email (no ticket bureaucracy).
-- Participation in polls on donations, features, and development priorities.

 Growth will not be exponential; it will be *deliberate*.
 The project’s health is measured in **trust**, not market share.